thaitype/monguard/docs/delta-mode-audit-logging.md

 ### Operation-Specific Storage Modes

 **IMPORTANT**: Not all operations respect the delta mode setting.
-MonGuard uses different storage strategies based on the logical requirements of each operation type:
+Monguard uses different storage strategies based on the logical requirements of each operation type:

 | Operation | Storage Mode | Rationale | Fields Stored |
 |-----------|--------------|-----------|---------------|